France great Henry set for coaching debut with Monaco

 Strasbourg is ninth and the Alsace-based side is hard to beat at home.

+Henry will be without No. 1 goalkeeper Danijel Subasic and No. 2 Diego Benaglio — who are nursing thigh injuries and sat out Thursday’s training session.

-Henry has two suspended defenders — Jemerson and Andrea Raggi — and another out injured.
-He must also decide whether to select veteran striker Radamel Falcao, who is returning late after playing for Colombia on Wednesday night.
+Monaco also has two defenders suspended — Jemerson and Andrea Raggi — and another out injured, while Henry must decide whether to select veteran striker Radamel Falcao, who is returning late after playing for Colombia on Wednesday night.

 Jardim often rested Falcao after internationals, but Henry may have no choice but to pick his leading scorer.